Data is displayed for academic year: 2023./2024.

 - Describe the interaction of light with matter using classical and semi-classical theories.

-- Explain the operation of laser rezonator and laser theshold.
+- Explain the operation of laser resonator and laser theshold

 - Explain the special properties of laser radiation compared to more conventional sources.